 360-764-3072

-Sarah Johnson Humphries joined RCO in August 2021 as our first archaeologist.
+Sarah joined RCO in August 2021 as our first archaeologist and promoted to the Cultural Resources Unit manager in 2024.
 She is responsible for review, preparation, and administration of the agency’s cultural resources compliance process.
-Sarah is a Secretary of Interior-qualified archaeologist with more than 15 years of experience.
+Sarah is a Secretary of Interior-qualified archaeologist with more than fifteen years of experience.
 She has a bachelor of arts degree from Western Washington University and a master of arts degree from Simon Fraser University in British Columbia.
 Before joining RCO, she was a senior archaeologist at Equinox Research and Consulting International and worked on numerous RCO-funded projects throughout western Washington.
 She has conducted cultural resources training for construction crews and land managers, helped train dozens of new archaeological technicians, and completed hundreds of archaeological surveys and investigations.
-She enjoys using GIS and GPS technology, working closely with staff at tribal governments, and presenting at area professional conferences.
+She enjoys using mapping technology, working closely with staff at tribal governments, and presenting at area professional conferences.
 Sarah grew up in Olympia and has worked and traveled in Colorado, Montana, North Dakota, Oregon, Wyoming, and British Columbia.
 She loves to read, bike, camp, and paddle with her spouse and two kids.

 Jessica joined RCO in September 2022 as an invasive species program specialist for the Washington Invasive Species Council.
 Previously, she worked for the Washington State Department of Agriculture where she worked on several invasive species projects, including being the Department’s primary point of contact when Washington state’s “murder hornet” problem became national news.
 She holds a bachelor’s degree in English from the University of Alaska Anchorage and a master’s degree in agricultural sciences and Extension education from Colorado State University.
 In her free time, she likes to ride and train horses or take her dog for a walk in one of Washington’s beautiful parks.